jeaye/blog.jeaye.com/_drafts/2016-02-16-clojurescript.md

 It contains a slew of parameters, many with a number of their own options, but the above will get you as far as 20%, in my tests, on already-optimized ClojureScript code.

+#### Use cases

+Two primary use cases for bringing in uglify-js are apparent to me:

+1. Minifying third party JS libraries which preface your optimized CLJS
+2. Further minifying your optimized CLJS to shave off even more fat

+The good news: you can have them both!

 #### Integrating into boot